FluxFlu/paisley/README.md

 console.log(add(constant, 200)); // Logs "500"
 ```

+# Errors

+Paisley values highly readable error messages.

+This allow users to catch mistakes at compile-time instead of runtime in a manner that is easier to debug.

 # Documentation
 Paisley's documentation is included with the compiler, and can be located using `paisley --docs`.